My Quiet Kitchen

 • Place edamame on a lint-free towel and pat dry.
 Trasfer to a bowl and toss with the oil (or lemon/lime juice).
 Add the seasonings and salt, and stir well.

 • Transfer the edamame to the air fryer basket.
 No need to preheat the air fryer.
-Set the air fryer to 375 degrees F (190 C), and cook for about 10 minutes.
+Set the air fryer to 375 degrees F (190°C), and cook for about 10 minutes.
 If the air fryer instructs you to "add food" after a few minutes, shake the basket to toss the edamame.
-Continue cooking, and shake the basket again during the last few minutes of cooking.
+Continue cooking, and shake the basket again during the last few minutes to make sure it doesn't burn.

-• When the edamame is as golden and crisp as you like, carefully pour onto a paper towel-lined plate or bowl.
-Add another pinch of salt, if desired.
+• Once the edamame is golden and crisp, transfer to a paper towel-lined plate or bowl.
+If desired, spritz with oil and add a pinch of salt.
 Serve immediately while hot and crisp.

 Notes